B.A., 1987, Summa Cum Laude, East Asian Studies and Classics, University of Illinois

 Ph.D., 1994, Comparative Literature, Stanford University

 Steven T. Brown received his Ph.D. from the Department of Comparative Literature at Stanford University.
-He is the author of Tokyo Cyberpunk: Posthumanism in Japanese Visual Culture (Palgrave, 2010) and Theatricalities of Power: The Cultural Politics of Noh (Stanford, 2001), the editor of Cinema Anime (Palgrave Macmillan, 2006), and co-editor of Performing Japanese Women (2002), a special issue of the feminist journal Women & Performance.
-He has published articles in journals ranging from the Harvard Journal of Asiatic Studies, Mechademia, Canadian Review of Comparative Literature, and New Nietzsche Studies.
-He is currently working on a study of sound design in Asian horror cinema.
+He is the author of Japanese Horror and the Transnational Cinema of Sensations (Palgrave Macmillan, 2018), Tokyo Cyberpunk: Posthumanism in Japanese Visual Culture (Palgrave Macmillan, 2010) and Theatricalities of Power: The Cultural Politics of Noh (Stanford University Press, 2001).
+In addition, Prof. Brown is the editor of Cinema Anime (Palgrave Macmillan, 2006) and co-editor of Performing Japanese Women (2002), a special issue of the feminist journal Women & Performance.
+He has published articles in journals ranging from the Harvard Journal of Asiatic Studies, Mechademia, Horror Studies, Canadian Review of Comparative Literature, and New Nietzsche Studies.

 Prof. Brown's edited collection, Cinema Anime: Critical Engagements with Japanese Animation, charts the terrain of contemporary Japanese animated film, one of the most explosive forms of visual culture to emerge at the crossroads of transnational cultural production in the last twenty-five years.
 Cinema Anime offers bold and insightful engagements with anime’s shifting negotiations with gender identity, anxieties about body mutation and posthumanity, and the asymmetry between two-dimensional cel animation and three-dimensional digital cinema.
 The contributors to Cinema Anime dismantle the distinction between “high” and “low” culture and offer compelling arguments for the value and importance of critical scholarship on popular cultural flows in the transnational spaces of translation from the local to the global.